ECE8001 - Advanced Computer Architecture (Spring 2012)

 Paper Review Guideline

-- Briefly summarize the main contributions of the paper
+- Brief summary of the main contributions of the paper

 Paper Presentation Guideline